June 27, 2023

 FOOT WOES

 We found some flat spots in the lush meadow to set up our tents, but I still had one major issue to deal with – my feet.
-They’re just still so mangled from my Mt.
+They’re still so mangled from my Mt.
 Rainier climb.
 The rest of my body seems to be doing fine with our overall increase in mileage today.
-My legs feel good.
-My back is fine.
+My legs feel great.
+My back and shoulders are fine.
 It’s just the blistered feet that are holding me back.

-After cleaning them off in the brook, I decide to try something new.
-Back when I had my big toenail removed a few weeks ago (after the mishap on the Highline Trail), one of the podiatry nurse practitioners at the VA gave me an entire package of lamb’s wool to take home with me.
+After cleaning them off in the brook, I decided to try something new.
+When I had my big toenail removed a few weeks ago (after the mishap on the Highline Trail), one of the podiatry nurses at the VA gave me an entire package of lamb’s wool to take home with me.

-I already had open blisters open on my feet, so we were long past the preventative phase.
-But it was still worth a try to see if the lambs wool cushioned my painful open sores better than tape or bandaids.
-At a bare minimum, the wool should let my skin breathe and dry out a bit overnight.
+I already had eight open blisters on my feet (most on the tops of my toes), so we were long past the preventative phase.
+But it was still worth a try to see if the lamb’s wool cushioned my painful feet better than tape or bandaids.
+At a bare minimum, the wool should allow my skin to breathe and dry out a bit overnight.

 Poledork